Manbendra2014/Machine-Learning-Based-Classical-Cipher-Classifier/README.md

 ### Tokenizer Configuration

 <p align="justify">The tokenizer configuration is utilized to preprocess the raw text data , converting it into a format suitable for the model's input.
 During training, the same tokenizer configuration was used to process the training data , ensuring consistency between training and testing.
-The tokenizer handles tasks such as tokenization, padding, and numerical conversion, enabling the model to comprehend the input data effectively.</p>
+The tokenizer handles tasks such as tokenization , padding and numerical conversion , enabling the model to comprehend the input data effectively.</p>

 ### Label Encoder File